| (Narrator is always a

 eating many of their meals at the family-owned Chinese restaurant.

 Skating started as a lark.
+Ron Kwan: She

 gets on the ice and, you know, barely could even walk around the